 Even as an experienced driver, you may not have realised how many things are illegal to do while driving.
 After all, motoring offences and laws in the UK can change quickly, and in 2022 a new set of laws and regulations were announced leaving many drivers feeling anxious.
 So, what is illegal to do while driving?
+And, what do you need to do to avoid a potential driving ban?
 Let’s go through 34 things to remember, starting with the latest regulations.

 What are illegal things to do while driving?
 New for 2022:

 - Selecting a new song on your music playlist

 New driving laws make it illegal to touch your phone while driving, which includes using your phone to scroll through playlists.
 You could be charged £200 for committing this offence, and given a six point penalty on your license, even when you’re in stationary traffic or parked with the engine running.

 - Using your phone as a SatNav in an unfixed position

 Nowadays, most of us rely on the SatNav in our phone to direct us when we’re driving.
 In order to do this safely and legally, your phone must be in a fixed position on your dashboard or your windscreen.
 This should enable you to see the SatNav directions clearly while you’re driving, without you needing to hold your phone.
 Bear in mind that the ‘cradle’ your phone is in should not block your ability to clearly see out of your windscreen.
 If you’re caught holding your phone while behind the wheel, you could be fined £200 and given six points on your license.
 If you’ve had your license for less than two years, you could receive a driving ban.